 Peter Lynch is known for his versatility.
-“Not picky” is probably a better description since he deployed a wide range of strategies during his career to earn market-beating returns.
+He deployed a wide range of strategies during his career to earn market-beating returns.

 As described in his book, One Up on Wall Street, he’d invest in anything — slow growers, stalwarts, fast growers, cyclicals, turnarounds, and asset plays.
 He even borrowed Ben Graham’s net-net strategy to invest in Dot-com stocks after the bubble burst.

-But how did he put that skill to use when constructing his portfolio?
+But how did he put that skill to use regarding portfolio construction?

-In a 1985 interview, he described his strategy behind the Magellan Fund.
+In a 1985 interview, he described how he constructed the Magellan Fund.
 Lynch divided the fund into three buckets — conservative stocks, growth stocks, and special situations:

 I’ve divided the fund into three sections.
 I put generally 25%-35% of the fund in conservative stocks — by which I mean stocks that, after I make 30% or 35% in them, I want to sell and buy another that hasn’t done much lately… As long as the fundamentals are fine and I think they’re cheap, I’ll keep adding to my positions… You don’t do this with growth stocks and cyclicals.
 You could lose 50% for starters on those and you don’t do that with the hope of making just 30% or 40%.
 That’s not a way to win.
 But since, in most of the portfolio, I’m taking quite a bit of risk, I put some part of my fund into stocks that will hold up, even if the market is going down.
 And when the market roars, the conservative stocks don’t beat the market by much, if at all, but they do okay…